nanoframework/nf-interpreter/docs/vscode-debug-instructions.md

 Assuming you are using VS Code to launch your builds, you'll have this image ready to be loaded in the MCU.
 (see [Build instructions documentation](build-instructions.md))

-In order to launch the debug session you'll need to setup the *launch.json* file, located in the .vscode folder.
+In order to launch the debug session you'll need to create and setup a *launch.json* file, located in the .vscode folder.
+We recommend that you use the provided an script [debug-setup.ps1](..\debug-setup.ps1) to help get you up and running quickly.

-We've provided a template file [launch.TEMPLATE.json](..\.vscode\launch.TEMPLATE.json) to get you started with this.
-Just copy it and rename to *launch.json*.
+A template file [launch.TEMPLATE.json](..\.vscode\launch.TEMPLATE.json) also exists for those that prefer, Just copy and rename it to *launch.json* and then adapt its content to your requirement (see below).

 Here's what you need to change in order to adapt the template file to your setup and make it more suitable to your working style and preferences.
 - name: here you can name each of the launch configurations to help choosing the appropriate one when launching the debug session.
-These could be for example: "nanoBooter in Discovery 4", "nanoCLR in Nucleo F091RC", "test featureXYZ in Discovery 4".
+These could be for example: "nanoBooter for Discovery 4", "nanoCLR for Nucleo F091RC", "test featureXYZ for Discovery 4".
 - miDebuggerPath: full path to the gdb executable (this one is inside the GCC tool-chain folder)
 - program: full path to the .hex output file that results from a successful build
 - setupCommands (third 'text' entry): full path to the final image (same as above)